- Total number of personnel: 431.2 thousand people

 - State-controlled stake: 50.002 % of the shares

-OAO Gazprom is the successor of the proprietary rights and obligations of State Gas Concern Gazprom, including its rights to use land, subsurface reserves, natural resources as well as the rights and commitments under the agreements concluded by the Concern.
+OAO Gazprom is the successor of the proprietary rights and obligations of State Gas Concern Gazprom, including its rights to use land, subsurface reserves, natural resources as well as rights and commitments under the agreements concluded by the Concern.
 Gazprom holds the world’s richest natural gas reserves.
-Its share in the global and Russian gas reserves averages 18 and 72% respectively.
+Its share in the global and Russian gas reserves averages 18% and 72% respectively.

 Gazprom owns the gas trunklines tied together into the Unified Gas Supply System (UGSS) of Russia.

-In accordance with the Russian Federation President Decree of November 5, 1992, the Company is vested with the obligations as follows:
+In accordance with the Russian Federation President’s Decree of November 5, 1992 the Company is vested with the obligations as follows:

-On February 17, 1993 State Gas Concern Gazprom was transformed into Russian Joint Stock Company (RAO) Gazprom pursuant to the Russian Federation Government Directive and following the Russian Federation President Decree of November 5, 1992.
+On February 17, 1993 State Gas Concern Gazprom was transformed into Russian Joint Stock Company (RAO) Gazprom pursuant to the Russian Federation Government’s Directive in compliance with the Russian Federation President’s Decree of November 5, 1992.
 RAO Gazprom was reincorporated into an open joint stock company in 1998.

-As a vertically integrated energy company, Gazprom Group is comprised of the parent company – OAO Gazprom and its subsidiaries engaged in gas, oil and other hydrocarbons extraction, transmission, processing and marketing, underground gas storage, thermal and electric power generation and distribution as well as other activities including pipeline systems monitoring, oil and gas wells drilling, equipment supply, R&D, information processing and banking services.
+As a vertically integrated energy business, Gazprom Group is comprised of the parent company – OAO Gazprom – and its subsidiaries engaged in gas, oil and other hydrocarbons production, transportation, processing and marketing, underground gas storage, thermal and electric power generation and sales as well as other activities including pipeline system monitoring, oil and gas well drilling, equipment supply, R&D, information processing and banking services.

-This sector covers more than 20 subsidiary companies engaged in hydrocarbon fields exploration and development.
+There are more than 20 subsidiary companies engaged in exploration and development of hydrocarbon fields.

-Transmission of natural gas is vested in 19 subsidiary companies conveying gas by gas trunklines.
-Seasonal and peak gas demand is met with the use of 25 underground gas storage facilities located in the Russian Federation and operated by OOO Gazprom UGS and 3 UGS facilities in Belarus.
+Transmission of natural gas is vested in 19 subsidiary companies conveying gas by trunklines.
+Seasonal and peak gas demand is met with the use of 25 underground gas storage facilities located in the Russian Federation and operated by OOO Gazprom UGS as well as 3 underground gas storage facilities located in Belarus.

-Gas, gas condensate and oil processing is carried out at six gas and condensate processing plants of OAO Gazprom as well as by OAO Gazprom Neft and OAO Gazprom Neftekhim Salavat.
+Gas, gas condensate and oil are processed by six gas and condensate processing plants of OAO Gazprom as well as companies of OAO Gazprom Neft and OAO Gazprom Neftekhim Salavat.

 Natural gas is sold in the domestic market primarily by OOO Gazprom Mezhregiongaz through 49 Russian regional gas marketing companies and their affiliates.

-Since the late 1990s Gazprom has been acquiring stakes in gas distribution companies that own and operate medium and low pressure gas transmission networks used for gas delivery to ultimate consumers.
-OAO Gazprom Gazoraspredeleniye manages the assets.
+Since the late 1990s Gazprom has been acquiring stakes in gas distribution companies that own and operate medium and low pressure gas transmission networks used for gas deliveries to ultimate consumers.
+These assets are managed by OAO Gazprom Gazoraspredeleniye.

-Gazprom’s products are exported via the wholly owned subsidiary OOO Gazprom Export.
+Gazprom’s products are exported via its wholly owned subsidiary OOO Gazprom Export.

 OAO Gazprom Neft is the mainstay of Gazprom’s oil business.
-It comprises around 80 oil production, refining and marketing companies in Russia, within and beyond the former Soviet Union (FSU).
+The company comprises around 80 oil production, refining and marketing businesses in Russia as well as countries within and beyond the former Soviet Union (FSU).

-Gazprom owns three largest generating companies in Russia – OAO Mosenergo, OAO TGC-1 and OAO WGC-2 (consolidated on the books of a specialized subsidiary company – OAO Gazprom Energoholding).
-Electric power is supplied to Gazprom Group companies by a specialized company – OAO Mezhregionenergosbyt.
-OOO Gazprom Energo operates power supply networks of low and medium voltage at Gazprom Group member companies.
+Gazprom owns three prominent generating companies in Russia – OAO Mosenergo, OAO TGC-1 and OAO OGK-2 (consolidated on the books of a specialized subsidiary company – OAO Gazprom Energoholding).
+Electric power is supplied within Gazprom Group by a specialized company – OAO Mezhregionenergosbyt.
+Gazprom Group’s power supply networks of low and medium voltage are operated by OOO Gazprom Energo.

-Ancillary activities.
 Gazprom Group comprises structural units performing activities that are ancillary to the core business.
-Such activities include repair, upgrading and monitoring of the Unified Gas Supply System; process communications and R&D.
+Such activities include repair, upgrade and monitoring of the Unified Gas Supply System; process communications and R&D.

-Any large corporate structure is continuously changing according to the company’s development logic.
+Any large corporate structure continuously changes depending on the development logic of a company.
 Gazprom is not an exception.

-The corporate structure of OAO Gazprom undergoes reform for improvement purposes.
+The corporate structure of OAO Gazprom has undergone reforms for improvement purposes.

-The completed phase 1 of the reform was targeted at improving the parent company’s management techniques, regulatory procedures and budgeting system.
+As part of Phase 1, the parent company’s management techniques, regulatory procedures and budgeting system were improved.

-Phase 2, which is underway, aims at enhancing the efficiency of OAO Gazprom as a vertically integrated company and streamlining the core businesses management structure of its subsidiaries.
-While pursuing these objectives, individual activities were concentrated within specialized wholly owned subsidiaries of OAO Gazprom.
+Phase 2 was aimed at enhancing the efficiency of OAO Gazprom as a vertically integrated company and streamlining the core business management structure in its subsidiaries.
+In order to pursue these objectives, individual activities were concentrated within specialized wholly owned subsidiaries of OAO Gazprom.

-The restructuring helps the Company unbundle cash flows in production, transmission, processing, underground storage and marketing of gas and liquid hydrocarbons as well as to significantly enhance costing transparency in its businesses.
+The restructuring helped the Company unbundle cash flows in production, transmission, processing, underground storage and marketing of gas and liquid hydrocarbons as well as to significantly increase the transparency of costs.

-In furtherance of the corporate governance system reform aimed at the Company’s structural transparency and visual identity of OAO Gazprom both in Russia and abroad, basic wording principles for subsidiaries’ names have been developed.
-The principles stipulate that a subsidiary’s name contains the parent company’s name – Gazprom.
+In furtherance of the corporate governance system improvement aimed at the Company’s structural transparency and OAO Gazprom’s visual identity both in Russia and abroad, basic wording principles for subsidiary names were developed.
+These principles stipulate that a subsidiary’s name contains the parent company’s name – Gazprom.

-As of the end of December 2011 the total number of Gazprom Group’s personnel amounted to 404.4 thousand people.
+As of late December 2012 the total number of Gazprom Group’s personnel amounted to 431.2 thousand people.

-RAO Gazprom (since 1998 – OAO Gazprom) was privatized fully in line with the Russian Federation privatization laws as well as the Decrees and Directives of the Russian Federation President, and the Resolutions of the Russian Council of Ministers – the Government.
+RAO Gazprom (since 1998 – OAO Gazprom) was privatized fully in line with the Russian privatization laws as well as the Decrees and Directives of the Russian President, and the Resolutions of the Council of Ministers – the Government of Russia.

-The Decree to transform Concern Gazprom into a joint stock company was considered by the Presidium of the Russian Supreme Council on October 26, 1992.
+The Decree to transform Concern Gazprom into a joint stock company was addressed by the Presidium of the Russian Supreme Council on October 26, 1992.
 At the time RAO Gazprom was founded, 100% of the Company’s shares were held by the Russian Federation.

-As a result of the shares distribution held between 1993 and 1995, 41% remained under the state ownership, 10% were acquired by Gazprom in exchange for privatization vouchers, 15% were paid by the Company’s current and former employees in vouchers (at least 50% payment) and in cash, 32.9% were acquired by the residents of 60 Russian regions in exchange for vouchers, and 1.1% were handed over to OAO Rosgazifikatsiya.
-8.3 million privatization vouchers and around RUB 17 billion were paid for Gazprom’s shares.
-1.03 million Russian citizens became the Company’s shareholders.
+As a result of the stock sale between 1993 and 1995, 41% of the shares remained under the state ownership, 10% were acquired by Gazprom in exchange for privatization vouchers, 15% were acquired by the Company’s current and former employees in exchange for vouchers (at least 50% payment) as well as for cash, 32.9% were acquired by residents of 60 Russian regions in exchange for vouchers and 1.1% were handed over to OAO Rosgazifikatsiya.
+A total of 8.3 million privatization vouchers and around RUB 17 billion were paid for Gazprom’s shares.
+1 million 30 thousand Russian citizens became the Company’s shareholders.

 Just like shareholders of other joint stock companies, Gazprom’s shareholders are basically entitled to:

-A 2% ownership stake enables a shareholder or a group of the Company’s shareholders to nominate candidates for the Gazprom Board of Directors and Audit Commission as well as to bring forward the shareholders meeting agenda items.
-A shareholder or a group of shareholders possessing a 10% ownership stake may call for an extraordinary shareholders meeting of Gazprom to be summoned.
+A 2% ownership stake enables the shareholder or a group of the Company’s shareholders to nominate candidates for the Gazprom Board of Directors and Audit Commission as well as to propose items to be included in a shareholders meeting agenda.
+The shareholder or the group of shareholders possessing a 10% ownership stake may call for an extraordinary shareholders meeting of Gazprom to be summoned.

-In order to facilitate efficient protection of its shareholders’ rights and interests, Gazprom was one of the first Russian companies to adopt the Code of Corporate Governance (Conduct) in 2002.
-The document sets out the basic principles and mechanisms enabling shareholders to exercise their rights as well as creating conditions for the Board of Directors to efficiently control the activity of Gazprom’s executive bodies, i.e. the Management Committee and the Management Committee Chairman.
+In order to efficiently protect the rights and interests of its shareholders, Gazprom was one of the first Russian companies to adopt the Code of Corporate Governance (Conduct) in 2002.
+The document sets out the basic principles and mechanisms enabling the shareholders to exercise their rights as well as creating conditions for the Board of Directors to efficiently control the activities of Gazprom’s executive bodies, i.e. the Management Committee and the Management Committee Chairman.

 The Company participates in and arranges numerous charitable and sponsorship events aimed at developing culture, sports, science and education, it also assists socially disadvantaged citizens.